-Hypotension is not the most desirable state of the body.
-Low blood pressure lowers oxygen delivery to vital organs, which in turn can lead to variety of undesirable effects from slower drug detoxification in the liver, to weak performance in the gym, to lower grades on math exam, to slower reaction time while driving a car or answering a question in a meeting with your boss.
+Hypotension is NOT the most desirable state of the body.
+Low blood pressure lowers oxygen delivery to vital organs, which in turn can lead to variety of ill effects from slower drug detoxification in the liver, to weak performance in the gym, to lower grades on math exam, to slower reaction time while driving a car or answering a question in a meeting with your boss.

-Hypotension does not have to be the effect of going on a two-day fast, but it may be the end effect of malfunction of other systems or organs.
-Hypotension can be one of the signs of hypoglycemia, low blood sugar.
+Hypotension does not have to show up because you went on a two-day fast, but it may turn out to be the end effect of malfunction of some systems or organs in your body, not necessarily involving the heart.
+For example, hypotension can be one of the signs of hypoglycemia, low blood sugar.
 In fact signs of hypoglycemia and low blood pressure symptoms are tightly interrelated.
 One can accompany the other.
-Are your dips in blood pressure isolated or are they in some way related to signs of hypoglycemia?
+Are your circulatory dips in some ways related to signs of hypoglycemia?
 Find out here:

 Hypotension may also alarm you to a previously unsuspected adrenal fatigue.
 Adrenal fatigue is too common nowadays and may follow years of chronic stress.
-Adrenal fatigue, besides producing chronic low blood pressure and continuous fatigue can also have additional aesthetic effect on the body.
+Adrenal fatigue, besides producing chronic low blood pressure and continuous feeling of exhaustion can also have surprising negative aesthetic effect on the body.
 Adrenal fatigue can lead to unwanted hair loss or disturbing skin discoloration.

 What does hypotension mean in your case?
 Do you you know where your poor circulation is coming from?
 How long have you had it for?
 What situations precipitate it?
 What makes it worse?
 What makes it better?
 How high is your risk of having long-term ill-health effects from it?
 And finally what can you do to permanently improve your situation?
 To answer these and many other questions download Kindle version of The Guide to Low Blood Pressure and start a journey to better health today.